-Ernst & Young LLP audited our financial statements for the fiscal year ended December 31, 2019.
+Ernst & Young LLP audited our financial statements for our predecessor entity, Proteon Therapeutics, Inc., for the fiscal year ended December 31, 2019.
 On March 18, 2020, our audit committee approved the dismissal of Ernst & Young LLP effective as of March 23, 2020.
 On March 18, 2020, our audit committee approved the engagement of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.

-The reports of Ernst & Young LLP on our financial statements for each of the two fiscal years ended December 31, 2019 and December 31, 2018 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.
+The reports of Ernst & Young LLP on the financial statements for each of the two fiscal years ended December 31, 2019 and December 31, 2018 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles.

-In connection with the audits of our financial statements for each of the two fiscal years ended December 31, 2019 and December 31, 2018, and during the subsequent interim period through March 23, 2020 (the effective date of Ernst & Young's dismissal), there were no disagreements (as that term is defined in Item 304(a) (1)(iv) of Regulation S-K and related instructions) with Ernst & Young LLP on any matters of accounting principles or practices, financial statement disclosure or auditing scope and procedures which, if not resolved to the satisfaction of Ernst & Young LLP, would have caused Ernst & Young LLP to make reference to the matter in their reports
+In connection with the audits of our financial statements for the fiscal year ended December 31, 2019 and December 31, 2018, and during the subsequent interim period through March 23, 2020 (the effective date of Ernst & Young's dismissal), there were no (1) disagreements (as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and related instructions) with Ernst & Young LLP on any matters of accounting principles or practices, financial statement disclosure or auditing scope and procedures which, if not resolved to the satisfaction of Ernst & Young LLP, would have caused Ernst & Young LLP to make reference to the matter in their reports, or (2) reportable events (as described in Item 304(a)(1)(v) of Regulation S-K).

-During the years ended December 31, 2019 and 2018, and the subsequent interim period through March 23, 2020, neither we nor anyone on our behalf consulted with Marcum LLP regarding either (i) the application of accounting principles to a specific transaction, completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to us that Marcum LLP concluded was an important factor considered by us in reaching a decision as to any accounting, auditing or financial reporting issue or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).
+During the years ended December 31, 2019 and 2018, and the subsequent interim period through March 23, 2020, neither we nor anyone on our behalf consulted with Marcum LLP regarding either (i) the application of accounting principles to a specific transaction, completed or proposed, or the type of audit opinion that might be rendered on our financial statements, and neither a written report nor oral advice was provided to us that Marcum LLP concluded was an important factor considered by us in reaching a decision as to any accounting, auditing or financial reporting issue or (ii) any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(v) of Regulation S-K and the related instructions) or a reportable event (as described in Item 304(a)(1)(v) of Regulation S-K).